GreenPowerMonitor/reffectory/docs/api.md

 ## dispatch!
 It dispatches an **event** that will be processed by the event handling machinery.

-The **event** is a vector of length >= 1.
-Its first element identifies the kind of event and the rest of elements are the payload of the event.
+That **event** mues be a vector of at least one element.
+The first element identifies the kind of event and the rest of the elements are the payload of the event.

-The corresponding event handler will be synchronously run.
+**Important**: The corresponding event handler will be **synchronously** run.

 Example:
 ```clj